mjfrigaard/sharing-your-work/manuscript/02chapter.md

     - [Why is it so hard to do my work?
 The challenge of attention residue when switching between work tasks - ScienceDirect](https://www.sciencedirect.com/science/article/pii/S0749597809000399)
     - [Information, Attention, and Decision Making](https://aom.org/uploadedFiles/Publications/AMJ/June_2015_FTE.pdf)
     - [Causes, effects, and practicalities of everyday multitasking](https://www.sciencedirect.com/science/article/pii/S0273229714000513)
--  see [Baumer et al.](https://arxiv.org/abs/1402.1894) for an in-depth summary of why you should abandon a copy + paste workflow
+-  See [Baumer et al.](https://arxiv.org/abs/1402.1894) for an in-depth summary of why you should abandon a copy + paste workflow
--  This text is an *opinionated technical manual* anyone looking to get started with data science, visualization, reproducible reporting, dashboards development, or website/blog creation.
-We primarily recommend performing these tasks with R & RStudio (via RStudio.Cloud), and Git/Github.
-We're not saying there aren't other means or tools capable of accomplishing the same activities; these are the tools we've found success with, so they're what we recommend.
+- This manual is an *opinionated technical manual* for anyone looking to get started with data science, visualization, reproducible reporting, dashboards development, or website/blog creation.
+We primarily recommend performing these tasks with R & RStudio (via RStudio.Cloud), and Git/Github, but we're not saying there aren't other means or tools capable of accomplishing the same activities.
+These are the tools we've found success with, so they're what we recommend.